athomasoriginal/demo-clojurescript-jest/README.md

 - Jest globals are not available automatically

   You will notice that in jest tests you do not have to import `test`, `expect` etc. These are available [globally](https://jestjs.io/docs/en/api).
-However, we have to compile our code we need to import these.
-Three ways to handle this:

-  In order to overcome this, we say `js/expect`.
-This is not bad because it indicates that these things are globals.
+Thus, this is a classic example of js interop.
+Thus, in order to access any of the jest globals, we have to prefix with `js`.
+For example, if we want to use `expect` we would write, in our ClojureScript, `js/expect`.

 - Jest is going to replace CLJ test library